111 (Alprazolam (orally disintegrating) 0.5 mg)

 Pill imprint 111 has been identified as Alprazolam (orally disintegrating) 0.5 mg.

-Alprazolam is used in the treatment of anxiety; panic disorder; depression; tinnitus; dysautonomia and belongs to the drug class benzodiazepines.
+Alprazolam is used in the treatment of anxiety; depression; tinnitus; panic disorder; dysautonomia (and more), and belongs to the drug class benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
 Alprazolam 0.5 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 0.5 mg